The Buried Village of Te Wairoa is New Zealand’s mini version of Pompeii, the Roman city buried when Mt Vesuvius erupted. Mt Tarawera? Is our volcano.

 It would take a good 1hr-1½hrs to go through the museum and grounds.
 Apart from what I have mentioned above the family have built depictions of a pioneers house, barracks and blacksmith’s to show how people lived at the time.

-In-house tours are carried out regularly by guides in Victorian period costume or, you can hire a mozivision, that’s a multi media tour guide to carry round with you.
+costume, or you can hire a mozivision (a multi media tour guide) to carry round with you.

 Address: 1180 Tarawera Rd, Rotorua